Dina Needs to Take Her Creativity Meds

 “All she seems to want to do is sit down and read, while many of the other kids are running around the class, learning by doing,” observed Mrs. Weller.
 “Dina also has a strong need to receive instruction and is not sufficiently self-directed.”

-Now that Dina’s in middle school, the school suggests that Dina take a battery of psychological tests to determine if she has a learning disability.
+Now that Dina’s in middle school, the school suggests that Dina take a battery of psychological tests to determine if she has any learning disabilities.
 After the testing, the school psychologist, Dr. Schmidt, called a meeting with Dina’s parents for 3 P.M., showing up late as usual.

 “The good news is that Dina has a wonderful working memory, which is undoubtedly an asset.
 But the tests also indicate that Dina is a classic case of Creativity Deficit Disorder, or CDD.
 Have you seen the new movie on Jackie Robinson?” asked Dr. Schmidt, interrupting himself.
 “Oh, yes, back to Dina.
 The excessive control functioning in her brain often makes Dina unavailable for learning and is holding her back academically.